-Existing zoning along W. 32nd Avenue is a mixture of Multi-Family Residential (R-4) and Commercial (B-3).
+Existing zoning along W. 30th Avenue consists of Commercial (B-3), Mixed Residential (R-3) and Public Lands and Institutions (PLI) for AWWU's property on the eastern end.
+One lot on North Star Street is zoned Commercial with Special Limitation (B-3 SL).
+W. 32nd Avenue has a mixture of Multi-Family Residential (R-4) and Commercial (B-3) zoned properties.
 Zoning adjacent to Calais Drive, E. 33rd Avenue, Fairbanks Street, and E. 34th Avenue is entirely Commercial (B-3).
 See Figure 2 for area zoning and land use map.

-- R-4 (Multi-Family Residential) allows medium to high density residential construction.
+- R-3 (Mixed Residential District) zoning allows primarily multi-family and townhouse development with low-rise multistory buildings.
+Development density is between 15 and 40 dwelling units per acre.
+Minimum setbacks on R-3 zoned properties are 20 or 10 feet for the front, 5 feet for the sides, and 20 or 10 feet from the back. - R-4 (Multi-Family Residential) zoning allows medium to high density residential construction.
 It allows multi-family, single family, duplex, and townhome development.
 Multi-story development is intended to include strong pedestrian connections to nearby commercial services.
-Minimum setbacks on R-4 zoned properties are 20 or 10 feet for the front, 5 feet for the sides and 10 feet for the back. - B-3 (General Business District) is intended for uses that provide commercial goods and services to residents of the community and are dependent on automobile access and exposed to heavy automobile traffic.
-Multi-family residential uses are allowed in General Business Districts.
-Minimum setbacks on R-4 zoned properties are 10 feet for the front, 0 to 15 feet for the sides and 0 to 15 feet for the back.
+Minimum setbacks on R-4 zoned properties are 20 or 10 feet for the front, 5 feet for the sides and 10 feet for the back.